xekri/lingua/README.md

-# 新粵 SằnƯt
+# 新粵 Sr̀nYt

-SằnƯt is a romanization system for yue chinese, based on guanzhou and wuzhou dialect, and middle chinese.
+Sr̀nYt is a romanization system for yue chinese, based on guanzhou and wuzhou dialect, and middle chinese.

 ## romanization